zonemaster/zonemaster-backend/docs/Configuration.md

 The default installation and configuration supports the following languages.

-Language | Language tag value | Locale value used
+Language | Locale tag value   | Locale value used
 ---------|--------------------|------------------
 Danish   | da_DK              | da_DK.UTF-8
 English  | en_US              | en_US.UTF-8
 French   | fr_FR              | fr_FR.UTF-8
 Swedish  | sv_SE              | sv_SE.UTF-8

-It is an error to repeate the sama language tag.
+It is an error to repeate the same `locale tag`.

 Setting in the default configuration file:

 ```
-lang = da_DK en_US fr_FR sv_SE
+locale = da_DK en_US fr_FR sv_SE
 ```

-If the lang key is empty or absent, the language tag value "en_US" is set by default.
+If the `locale` key is empty or absent, the `locale tag` value "en_US" is set by default.

-Each locale, including ".UTF-8", set in the configuration file must also be installed or activate on the system running the RPCAPI daemon for the translation to work correctly.
+Each locale set in the configuration file, including the implied ".UTF-8", must also be installed or activate on the system running the RPCAPI daemon for the translation to work correctly.

 ## LOG section